-Monday to Friday (during office hours) ph Evenings/nights/weekends ph kidney and bladder infections).
-You should contact your haematology service quickly if you develop a fever or other symptoms of an infection, as you are more likely to need antibiotic or antiviral treatment than someone who does not have lymphoma.
+Even if you are not receiving chemotherapy, and do not have a low white blood cell count, you should consider yourself at increased risk of infection due to NHL.
+The most common infections in people with NHL are chest infections (including pneumonia), skin infections (including cellulitis and shingles) and urinary tract infections (UTIs, including kidney and bladder infections).
+You should see a doctor quickly if you develop fevers or other symptoms of an infection, as you are more likely to need antibiotic or antiviral treatment than someone who does not have lymphoma.
 You may also be prescribed preventative (prophylactic) antibiotics to prevent infection, especially during and after some types of treatment.